ghodulik95/chromebook-nautilus-desktop/README.md

       guvcview -d /dev/webcam

   to confirm it opens your live camera feed.
-  - **Cheese & ffplay** often don’t accept an explicit `/dev/webcam` argument, but they still pick up the camera automatically.
+  - **Cheese & ffplay** didn't accept an explicit `/dev/webcam` argument for me, but they still detected the camera automatically so that it could be manually selected from a list.

 - **Tablet-Facing Camera**:
   Currently not detected at all in Linux.
 I haven’t explored possible fixes, so I can’t speculate on how to get it running.